 “We joined the Future Makers team with our project called Eco-Makers, which is inspired by our previous research, exhibitions and teaching projects focusing on collaborations between art and science as well as between textile and electronic arts.”

-Dr Agnieszka accessed the shibori facilities and workshops at Suzusan Lab in Arimatsu, Japan to research Japanese techniques of resist dyeing which produce patterns on fabric.
+Dr Golda accessed the shibori facilities and workshops at Suzusan Lab in Arimatsu, Japan to research Japanese techniques of resist dyeing which produce patterns on fabric.

 “More recently Jo and I designed an e-felted mushroom workshop for UOW Discovery Day at the textile’s studio.
 The workshop proved to be very popular, so we opened it up for the public with the results exhibited at the UOW library.”

 Due to COVID-19 the workshop went global through live streaming for the Virtual Maker Faire 2020, which is usually held in physical maker spaces in the San Francisco Bay Area, Northern California.

 Dr Law had not previously been involved in similar spaces like the UOW Makerspace up until 2018 where she taught electronic media arts within the School of the Arts, English and Media.

 The curriculum involved analogue forms of making such as construction and digital electronics like programming which benefit by the increase in makerspaces.

 Dr Law and Dr Golda wanted to extend the approaches explored in the e-felted mushroom workshop by combining art and science with textiles and electronic arts to bring ecologically sustainable and mindful practices to their community, with the end result being the virtual e-hyperbolic crochet workshop at the UOW Makerspace.

 The e-hyperbolic crochet workshop used 100 per cent cotton recycled t-shirt yarn, bamboo crochet hooks, and electronics.